hanwenzhang123/front-end-interview/javascript/README.md

 The event loop is a single-threaded loop that monitors the call stack and checks if there is any work to be done in the task queue.
 If the call stack is empty and there are callback functions in the task queue, a function is dequeued and pushed onto the call stack to be executed.

-If you haven't already checked out Philip Robert's [talk on the Event Loop](https://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html), you should.
-It is one of the most viewed videos on JavaScript.

 [[↑] Back to top](#table-of-contents)

 ### Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`

 The former is a function declaration while the latter is a function expression.
 The key difference is that function declarations have its body hoisted but the bodies of function expressions are not (they have the same hoisting behavior as variables).
-For more explanation on hoisting, refer to the question above [on hoisting](#explain-hoisting).
 If you try to invoke a function expression before it is defined, you will get an `Uncaught TypeError: XXX is not a function` error.

 **Function Declaration**